11 Lessons From Major CEO and Company Lawsuits

 Whether it’s entanglements of scandal and sexual harassment or employees speaking out against unfair treatment, actions (and words) speak volumes.
 Besides, consumers can see right through the so-called public image.
 Movements, such as #MeToo and Time’s Up, are helping to shift and combat power imbalances of company higher-ups.

-In 2019 alone, 1,640 CEOs resigned or stepped down largely due to company lawsuits, with tech being one of the highest sectors.
+In the first quarter of 2024 alone, 622 CEOs resigned or stepped down largely due to company lawsuits, with tech being one of the highest sectors.
+This represents a 50% increase from the first quarter of 2023.
 Although a typical CEO remains in the role for about seven years, legal issues pose major threats to these positions and, ultimately, company or shareholder value.

 Below, we dive into major CEO or company lawsuits that any leader can learn a lesson from.